Double Down (sandwich): United States

-Originally a limited time offer that was supposed to end on May 23, 2010, KFC announced on May 19, 2010, that the item would remain available indefinitely.
+Originally, during a limited time offer that was supposed to end on May 23, 2010, KFC announced on May 19, 2010, that the item would remain available indefinitely.
 The chain cited its popularity in overall sales, as well as videos of people eating the Double Down becoming a YouTube sensation.
 Stephen Colbert ate one on The Colbert Report, spurring the item's popularity even more.
-However by the end of 2014, the Double Down was no longer on the KFC menu and has remained off to this date.
+By the end of 2014, the Double Down was no longer on the KFC menu and has remained off to this date.

-On the March 1, 2023, it was announced through Twitter that the Double Down would return for a limited time from the 6th of March.
+On March 1, 2023, it was announced through Twitter (presently X) that the Double Down would return for a limited time from March 6.

 Oceania

 KFC Australia started selling the Double Down (renamed The Double) with the tagline "make time for mantime" on March 30, 2011, for a limited time only.
 The Double was successful in Australia, although it was criticized for being unhealthy.
 KFC Australia announced via their Facebook page that if they reached 500,000 likes, they would bring the Double back to Australian stores for a limited time period of two days.
 The page reached 500,000 likes on June 15, 2012, and KFC announced that the Double would go on sale on June 27 and 28.
 The Double reappeared on menus in December 2012, again for a limited time only.

 From May 10, 2011, the Double Down was available in New Zealand for an initially limited period of five weeks.
 The Double Down was also brought back for one day only on March 31, 2012, exclusively in Dunedin to raise funds for the Otago Rugby Union which faced financial difficulties in early 2012.
 On July 24, 2012, KFC resumed sales of the Double Down in New Zealand.

 On October 28, 2016, KFC Australia announced via Facebook that they would again sell the Double Down for a limited time of four weeks, as well as a new spinoff product called the Hawaiian Double (replacing bacon with pineapple), commencing November 1.
 This was in response to an online campaign launched by Australian Facebook page 'Yeah the Boys'.

 In August 2020, KFC Australia quietly launched and sold another variant of the Double Down, named the Zinger Mozzarella Double, which included Zinger-coated mozzarella-filled patties, bacon, mayonnaise and mozzarella cheese.
 The product was released through a "secret menu" on KFC's mobile delivery app and instructions on how to purchase it were later publicly unveiled through a grassroots advertising campaign on TikTok.
 Over a year later, in September 2021, KFC Australia launched yet another variant of the Double Down via their mobile app, known as the Pizza Double, which includes pepperoni slices and pizza sauce.
 The Pizza Double was sold in both original and Zinger variants alongside the regular original and Zinger Doubles.
 It was sold through September 7 until October 4, 2021.